 Our consultants and architects have guided us through the Master Planning stage, Pierce County has approved our plans as a “minor amendment,” fundamental project details have been presented to the church and approved, and the architect’s are now in the process of obtaining our final permit to build.
 After much prayer and deliberation, the board has unanimously voted to take a two-phase approach to construction.
 This approach is very financially conservative and minimizes risk/stress.

 PHASE 1 (smaller): Build out the sanctuary extension, expand parking, complete storm drainage work for both phases.

 PHASE 2 (larger): Build all other facilities (foyer, offices, education wing, kitchen, multi-purpose room).

-Lord willing, we are looking to an official groundbreaking ceremony around September of 2017.
-Phase 1 construction is expected to be completed within a few months.
+In July of 2017 our Phase 1 construction permit request was successfully submitted to the county.
+Lord willing, we are looking to an official groundbreaking ceremony around October of 2017, and Phase 1 construction is expected to be completed within a few months.
 Phase 2 will take place as soon as the Lord leads and finances are available for the final loan.
 Thank you for joining us in prayer throughout this process.
 May the Lord build His church as we proclaim the gospel of Jesus Christ.